Mike74631/documentation/docs/Using Any API/single-word-response.md

   -H 'accept: application/json'
 ```

-The response should be similar to the following:
+The response should be similar to the following example:

 ```json
 {